-- i) Visitors - Communication is aimed at (1) identifying segments of people who are highly interested in the theme and the concept of the Expo, and (2) delivering appeal of the Expo to facilitate their proactive participation in the People's Living Lab. - ii) Participants - Communication is aimed at potential participants to take part in the People's Living Lab through which they can share what their challenges are and present their culture and technological advancements.
+- i) Visitors

+- Communication is aimed at (1) identifying segments of people who are highly interested in the theme and the concept of the Expo, and (2) delivering appeal of the event to facilitate their proactive participation in the People's Living Lab.

+- ii) Participants

+Communication is aimed at potential participants to take part in the People's Living Lab through which they can share what their challenges are and present their culture and technological advancements.

-Communication is to urge domestic and international media to participate in the People's Living Lab as they are interested in the theme and concept of the Expo as well as the innovative process of the People's Living Lab.
+Communication is to urge domestic and international media to participate in the People's Living Lab as they are interested in the theme and concept of the Expo as well as the innovative process of the lab.

 Communication is aimed at winning sponsorship by making the business case of getting better opportunities.
-After formally becoming sponsors, they are encouraged to take part in the activities
+After formally becoming sponsors, they are encouraged to take part in the activities.

 - Workshops and lectures: For those who want to take actions to play central roles, the Organiser will deliver information through social networking service and other social media.
-In 2019, as a part of the domestic initiatives, the Government of Japan hosted workshops about the Expo in the Kansai area other than Osaka (Kyoto, Shiga, Nara, and Hyogo prefectures) to foster long-term interest in the Expo among local citizens. - Events: The Organiser will hold promotional activities at domestic and international events in order to widely communicate the purpose and aims of the Expo.
-In 2019, as part of promotional initiatives that target international communities, the Government of Japan hosted a session about the Expo at UNLEASH 2019, an international event held in Shenzhen, China, whose theme was on the SDGs

-- Promotional activities for advanced media: The Organiser will distribute news releases and news materials to websites, magazines, and other media outlets widely viewed by domestic and international target audience who may be interested in the theme of the Expo. - The Online Platform: The Organiser will hire well-known figures to build the contents of the Online Platform in order to win the interest of those who are already aware of challenges that will be addressed through the theme of the Expo.
-The platform will offer a wide variety of content and encourage participation of corporations and different groups. - The following activities are planned during Expo 2020 Dubai: - The Japan Pavilion is to offer an overview of the Expo and attractions of Osaka and Kansai area - 2) The Japan Pavilion is to promote invitation of participation in the Expo - 3) Promotions at Japan Day (National Day) - Opportunities for Tokyo Olympic and Paralympic Games: Due to tight restrictions against exhibitions and promotional activities within venues of the Olympic and Paralympic Games, areas that attract a large number of people during the Games, including airports and stations, may be used for promotional activities such as advertisements.
+In 2019, as a part of the domestic initiatives, the Government of Japan hosted workshops about the Expo in the Kansai area other than Osaka (Kyoto, Shiga, Nara, and Hyogo prefectures) to foster long-term interest in the Expo among local citizens. - Events: The Organiser will hold promotional activities at domestic and international events in order to widely communicate the purpose and aims of the Expo.In 2019, as part of promotional initiatives that target international communities, the Government of Japan hosted a session about the Expo at UNLEASH 2019, an international event held in Shenzhen, China, whose theme was on the SDGs. - Promotional activities for advanced media: The Organiser will distribute news releases and other news materials to websites, magazines, and other media outlets widely viewed by domestic and international target audience who may be interested in the theme of the Expo. - The Online Platform: The Organiser will hire well-known figures to build the contents of the Online Platform in order to win the interest of those who are already aware of challenges that will be addressed through the theme of the Expo.
+The platform will offer a wide variety of content and encourage participation of corporations and different groups.